Reinforcement Fine-Tuning of Flow-Matching Policies for Vision-Language-Action Models: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This study is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No. XDB1010302), the State Key Laboratory of Brain Cognition and Brain-inspired Intelligence Technology (Grant No. JS202401), the funding from Institute of Automation, Chinese Academy of Sciences (Grant No. E411230101), the Postdoctoral Fellowship Program of CPSF (Grant No. GZC20232994), and the Beijing Natural Science Foundation (Grant No. 4252052).
+This study is supported by the State Key Laboratory of Brain Cognition and Brain-inspired Intelligence Technology (Grant No. JS202401), the funding from Institute of Automation, Chinese Academy of Sciences (Grant No. E411230101), and the National Natural Science Foundation of China (Grant No. 62576341 and No. 32441109).